 Accreditation Council for Business Schools and Programs (ACBSP)

 Many of the undergraduate and graduate business programs offered by Southern New Hampshire University are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 Business programs that are currently not listed as ACBSP accredited may become accredited upon eligibility.
-View a list of our accredited business programs.

 Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM)